You’ve probably heard a few tips when it comes to teaching English in China.

 7. You also need a TEFL certificate

 If you hold a bachelor’s degree (or higher) in education, TEFL or TESOL then you don’t need to complete a TEFL course for China.
-Everyone else must be TEFL certified (you can compare top TEFL courses here).
-I've also reviewed some of the best online TEFL courses here.
+Everyone else must be TEFL certified.
+You can compare top TEFL courses here or check out my review of some of the best online TEFL courses here.

 Unless you're qualified to teach, you need a TEFL certificate for China.